the0rem/kubefactory/README.md

 ### Launch

-Launch templates in an environment.
+Launch templates to an environment.

 ```
   kubefactory launch [<launchSrc>]